Daniela Maier: 2022 Winter Olympics bronze medal controversy

-Maier represented Germany at the 2022 Winter Olympics in the ski cross event and finished in fourth place in the big final.
+Maier represented Germany at the 2022 Winter Olympics in the ski cross event and finished in fourth place in the final.
 Fanny Smith received a yellow card, and Maier was initially awarded the bronze medal.

 The Freestyle and Freeski Appeals Commission later overturned this.
 It was decided that Maier officially finished in fourth place because "the close proximity of the racers at that moment resulted in action that was neither intentional or avoidable".
 This decision was reflected on the FIS website.

 FIS has no right to decide on the return and redistribution of medals, as this issue is in the exclusive competence of the IOC; therefore, in its decision, the FIS Appeals Commission did not mention any words about the medals and their redistribution.
 The IOC has the last word on this issue.
 On 13 December 2022 the Court of Arbitration for Sport announced an agreement to share the third place between Smith and Maier with two bronze medals allocated by the IOC.